coin-or/pulp/doc/source/guides/how_to_configure_solvers.rst

 A typical problem PuLP users have is trying to connect to a solver that is installed in their pc.
 Here, we show the main concepts and ways to be sure PuLP can talk to the solver in question.

-Checking which solvers PuLP has acces to
+Checking which solvers PuLP has access to
 ------------------------------------------------

 PuLP has some helper functions that permit a user to query which solvers are available and initialize a solver from its name.